How to Organize Your Life to Achieve Your Goals

 The first thing we believe you should focus on is your mind.
 As you’ll see later, this connects to the physical things around you; but right now, we’re going to talk just about what’s in your head.

 Disorganized thoughts can lead to many negative side effects including anxiety, worry, fear, and stress.
-We’re often so busy or distracted by other things that what’s on our mind can get quickly lost.
+We’re often so busy or distracted by other things that what’s on our minds can get quickly lost.
 Then valuable time is spent trying to remember what it was.
 Or, even worse, the thought won’t leave your head and it causes mountains of stress and anxiety.
 If this sounds familiar, it’s time to work on organizing your mind.

 Write Things Down

 When we say to write things down, we mean actually write them.
-A study published in the Journal of Educational Psychology showed that actually putting pen to paper led to better recall.
+A study published in the Journal of Educational Psychology showed that actually putting pen to a paper led to better recall.
 Jotting down quick notes about your thoughts, things to do, or even your dreams can lead to reduced anxiety, stress, and improved mood.

 Tip: Carry a small notebook and pen with you when you’re out or keep one by your desk.
 Write down any thoughts or worries that come to mind.
 If something is floating around in your head such as, “I need to remember to do laundry today”.
 Quickly jot down ‘get laundry done’ in your notebook.
 Not only is it scientifically proven to help you remember but it will also get the idea out of your head.
 This can help reduce the anxiety of having something repeat over and over in your mind when you are worried about getting it done.